antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 <br>

-**Note**: In practice, this tutorial should not take more than 10-15 min. running on a computer with 4 cores, and 8 Gb RAM memory.
+**Note**: In practice, this tutorial should not take more than ≈22 min.
+(1276 secs.) running on a computer with 4 cores, and 8 Gb RAM memory.

 <br>